Waimakariri Sustainable Living Info

 Resilience: Civil Defence and Emergency Management

-What hazards do we face here?
+What natural hazards do we face here?
 (ECan page)

 LEARN MORE about community resilience using our Sustainable Living Learning Guide (once you’re registered)